Lifestyle

 TAX RATING FOR RETIREES: Tax Friendly

-This Cincinnati, Ohio-area town is one of the best places to retire in Kentucky for its outdoor areas and history.
+Located just over the river from Cincinnati, Ohio, this town is one of the best places to retire in Kentucky for its outdoor areas and history.
 Coney Island has the world’s largest recirculating pool, along with amusement park rides and restaurants, and the town is also home to a couple of military museums.
+Housing costs are slightly more expensive than other Kentucky towns due to the proximity to the city, but overall cost of living is still below the national average.

 Final Thoughts